igormironchik/qt-widgets-on-real-example/chapter01/reading.md

 # Reading

 In the UI we use QImage, but Magic++ works with its own Image class.
-We need convertion method from Magick::Image to QImage.
-Great place for this is in main window private data class.
-We need to create object of View class and set it as central widget of main window, and again the place for it is main window private data class.
+We need conversion method from Magick::Image to QImage.
+Great place for this is in the main window private data class.
+We need to create an object of View class and set it as a central widget of the main window, and again the place for it is main window private data class.
 So let's look at it.

 ```